 Would it make more sense financially to stay where she is and get PSLF?
-Or to take the new job, give up PSLF and make more money but have to pay off her loans in full?
+Or should she take the new job, give up PSLF and make more money to pay off her loans in full?

 The job move could mean her student loan repayment could cost $100,000 more over 10 years.
 That works out to paying $10,000 per year.

 In other words, her take-home pay would have to increase by more than $10,000 for the year.
 All of that extra money would have to go toward paying back the refinanced loan to break even with PSLF.

 But Melissa is going to make an additional $25,000 in private practice and take home $15,000 more per year.
 If she pays an extra $10,000 toward her loan each year, she’d still have an additional $5,000 in take-home pay.
 Now that makes financial sense!

 If Melissa and I were having a discussion about this, I’d let her know that refinancing means giving up PSLF for good.
 So we might talk about taking the job but keeping her loans in the federal program until she’s certain she wants to stay in the private arena.
 When she’s 100% certain, she’d want to refinance her loans to drop the interest rate down from 6.8% into the 5% range.

 The pure financial answer is yes.
 The projected lifetime earnings of a nurse practitioner versus the average college grad is $888,000 after taxes.
 This is compared to the $195,000 estimated cost of paying back student loans with the more costly path.

 Either way, most nurse practitioners should have a goal to be student debt free in 10 years or less.
 That could be through refinancing and paying it off in full or going for PSLF and saving aggressively on the side.